The Basics of Investing in Qualified Opportunity Zones

 The Long of It: QOZs as Tax Shelters

 Holding an Opportunity Zone Fund investment for at least 10 years raises the investment’s tax basis to the fair market value when sold or exchanged, and there is no capital gain incurred from the QOF investment.
 In other words, capital gains earned from the QOF investment are exempt from federal capital gains taxes.

-This is an enduring benefit: Under proposed rules, a QOF investment can be made as late as December 31, 2026; qualify for the stepped-up tax basis after holding the investment for 10 or more years; and be eligible for the exclusion of capital gains taxes through 2047.
+This is an enduring benefit: Under proposed rules, a QOF investment can be made as late as June 30, 2027 and investors can be eligible for the exclusion of capital gains taxes as late as June 2047.

 More QOZ Ins and Outs to Weigh

 Ninety percent of QOF real estate assets owned directly must be located in the opportunity zones.
 QOZ companies have additional leeway over their assets, Doup notes.
 As many as 30 percent of business assets may be located outside the designated zones, as long as at least half of gross income comes from business activity in the zones.
 Doup suggests this may encourage fund investments in real estate companies.